-Those interested in undergoing veneer placement with Dr. Lazare at his New York City office must first have their case evaluated through a thorough examination prior to the modification process.
+Those interested in undergoing veneer placement must first have their case evaluated through a thorough examination prior to the modification process.

-He can perform cosmetic imaging and would also take dental digital X-rays and collect digital photographs and create impressions of the mouth, including bite registrations and facebow records.
+Dr. Lazare can perform cosmetic imaging and would also take dental digital X-rays, collect digital photographs, and create impressions of the mouth, including bite registrations and facebow records.